roytang/blog/content/post/2026/06/weeknotes-06-07/index.md

 - Friday is a holiday over here.
 (PH Independence Day)
 - I think a new season of My Adventures with Superman drops next weekend.
+- New expansion for Dune Imperium drops this week, my regular gaming group is looking forward to it!
 - I am most likely forgetting something (typical).